 I want to start a business and have a kiosk/power cart/retail cart on the Main Street in Grand Bend – how do I do that?

-To operate a business on Main Street, you would need to rent/lease/buy a permanent building.
+To operate a business on Main Street West, you would need to rent/lease/buy a permanent building.
 We suggest contacting one of the local real estate agents or walking Main Street (in April and early May) to see what property is available and obtaining phone numbers for follow-up.

 How do I plan an event or wedding on the beach?